-Over the course of the past few months, inSided has been working on developing our Customer Success Maturity Model—which we’ve featured at events such as Gainsight’s Pulse, Customer Success meet-ups and which has now been picked up and featured in Forrester’s latest self-service report (a link to get your exclusive download will follow as soon as it's published).
+Over the course of the past few months, inSided has been working on developing our Customer Success Maturity Model—which we’ve featured at events such as Gainsight’s Pulse, Customer Success meet-ups, in our own Ultimate Guide to Customer Success, and which has been picked up and featured in Forrester’s latest self-service report (a link to get your exclusive download will follow as soon as it’s published).

 Without further ado, let’s take you guys through the maturity model so that you as a Customer Success leader or manager can start to see where your organization fits in this model—and how to tool up for growth and scaling accordingly.